Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

-The game has been finalized after thorough testing and adjustments based on feedback from human testers to enhance gameplay and ensure stability.
-It was officially released, providing clear installation instructions and all required files for a seamless user experience, thus marking its successful launch phase.
+The game has been successfully launched, incorporating all necessary adjustments from the testing phase.
+It is now fully prepared for players, with clear installation instructions and all required files for launching and playing included.

 **Final Review Summary:**
 - All components are polished and ready for players.